 - Keeping track of payments can be slightly complicated

 In the past decade, WorldFirst has incurred an incredible amount of growth.
-From its humble beginnings in a house basement, the service has expanded to over 600 employees in 7 countries across the world, including its headquarters in the UK.
+From its humble beginnings in a house basement, the service has expanded to over 600 employees in 7 countries across the world.

-With the simple goal of making foreign exchange simple and fuss-free, WorldFirst has certainly proved popular with its customers.
-Since its launch, the company has helped over 290,000 individuals and small businesses transfer over £60 billion, which is no small feat.
+With the goal of making foreign exchange simple and fuss-free, WorldFirst is certainly on the right track.
+Since its launch, the company has helped its customers transfer over £60 billion, which I’m sure you’ll agree is no small feat.

 To learn more about this service and see if it’s right for you, read on for our in-depth WorldFirst review.